RaghadBayounes/pdsnd_github/README.md

 Developer: Raghad Bayounes

 ##about the Developer
-Raghad is a cs fresh graduate
+Raghad is a cs fresh graduate, graduate in 2022